michaelcarroll/cognify/README.md

 ## cognify

-Cognify is an application that analyzes faces to detect a person's mood and play a perfectly tailored playlist on Spotify.
+Cognify is an application that analyzes faces to detect a person's mood and use the results to play a perfectly tailored playlist on Spotify.

-Cognify is written in C# and uses Microsoft's Cognitive Services "Emotion API" to detect faces and recognize emotions.
+Cognify is written in C# and uses Microsoft Azure Cognitive Services "Emotion API" to detect faces and recognize emotions.